devdems/ESP32-PLC/README.md

 #### Deployment Example

-An example photograph of connected components, showing a typical deployment or testing setup.
+An example photograph of connected components, showing a typical deployment or testing setup with RPi instead of ESP32.

 ![Yellow Beet Deployment Example](img/yellow_beet_deployment.jpeg)